GabriGua/Panimator/README.md

 - Making the Import / Export of a project work (the import was a mess of errors)
 - Making a smooth transition in js for the Tutorial (I rarely animated in js)
 - Making a Drag and Drop system to re-positioning frames (just to know how this system should have worked)
+- Making the onion skin work ( had to understand how to make it work with a canvas)
 - Debugging (rarely);

 In some occasion used autocomplete just to speed up repetitive tasks.